flengyel/Zettel-Critique-Assistant-GPT/GPT-instructions.md

 - **WikiLink**: A markdown link used within Zettels to interlink them within the Zettelkasten.
 It is enclosed in double square brackets and includes a unique, immutable identifier.

-- **Title-only WikiLink**: A WikiLink followed immediately by the title of the linked Zettel without additional annotations or explanations, adhering strictly to the format: `[[UniqueID]] Zettel Title`.
+- **Title-only WikiLink**: A WikiLink followed immediately by the title of the linked Zettel without additional annotations or explanations, adhering strictly to the format: `[[UniqueID]] Zettel T.`le.`

 - **Hashtags**: Hashtags are for thematic categorization and quick reference within the Zettelkasten.
 Hashtags typically occur in the SEE ALSO section of a Zettel.